learnlatex/learnlatex.github.io/zh/more-03.md

 ---
 layout: "lesson"
-lang: "zh"
+lang: "en"
-title: "More on: Your first LaTeX document"
+title: "More on: Basic LaTeX document structure"
-description: "This lesson gives more detail on how to run LaTeX, and the special characters it uses and how to insert them in the output PDF.
-(Chinese)"
+description: "This lesson gives more detail on how to run LaTeX, and the special characters it uses and how to insert them in the output PDF."
-toc-anchor-text: "More on: Your first LaTeX document"
+toc-anchor-text: "More on: Basic LaTeX document structure"
 ---

-## Running LaTeX (Chinese)
+## Running LaTeX

 As [detailed earlier](lesson-02), LaTeX documents are simply plain text.
 To see this, try opening your first document in a simple text editor, for example